Madhavan2310/FlowDesk/README.md

-# ExpenseFlow — Expense Approval Workflow System
+# FlowDesk — Expense Approval Workflow System

 A full-stack, multi-role expense approval system with real-time notifications.
 Built with **React + Vite** on the frontend and **Spring Boot + MySQL** on the backend.